Defective product

 After a serious car or truck accident, authorities and insurance companies generally focus on driver error.
 Did someone run a stop sign, fail to yield, or drive distracted or drunk?
 However, in some cases, a crash wasn’t the driver’s fault at all.
 Defective and malfunctioning auto parts can contribute to accidents even when motorists are following all traffic laws to the letter.

 Going up against a big auto manufacturer is a lot more difficult than holding an individual person responsible for your injuries.
 These companies spend a lot of money avoiding liability, and when you’re injured by a defective auto part, you need experienced and skilled legal help on your side, too.
-That’s where the Las Vegas product liability attorneys at Claggett & Sykes Law Firm come in.
+That’s where the Las Vegas product liability attorneys at Claggett & Sykes Trial Lawyers come in.
 Our legal team has the knowledge and resources to get things done, while you take the time you need to recover from your injuries.

 Client Testimonial